RyanMarr/RyanMarr/README.md

 ### Hi there 👋

-My name is Ryan, and I'm a product manager at RoseRocket.
-I work on our Platform product.
+My name is Ryan, and I'm a product manager at Rose Rocket.
+I work on our platform product.

 I live in Toronto, Canada.